Packed? Maybe later.

 While PCC Cares is in place, all regular financial aid will remain available.
 PCC is able to offer tuition at only $3,420 per semester, the lowest among similar institutions, but recognizes that students may need further assistance.
 Qualified students can receive financial aid through scholarships, Abeka Fund loans, Sallie Mae loans, and the Work Assistance Program.
 External and Commencement scholarships will remain available for continuing students.

 Through the Work Assistance Program, students can work an on-campus job, earning income to put toward their college expenses.
 “It is a great opportunity to earn money while in college.
-A huge benefit is that your work supervisor is able to see your class schedule and assign work that fits with your schedule,” said Katie Dayfield, an enrollment advisor.
+A huge benefit is that your work supervisor is able to see your class schedule and assign work that fits with your schedule,” said Katie Dayfield, an admissions counselor.
 “Another benefit is the commute.
 All jobs are within walking distance, so a car is not a necessity and you don’t have to spend money on gas to get to and from work.”

 I’m Not Enrolled.
 Can I Still Enroll for the Fall Semester?

 Yes!
 And the application process is simple.
 Start the application here to begin.
 Information about paperwork needed, scholarships offered, and what to expect from life on campus will be readily available on the PCC Applicant Portal.
 Applicants are invited to join the Facebook Applicant page, where they can ask questions and meet other incoming students before arriving on campus.
-Enrollment advisors regularly reach out through text messages, e-mails, and phone calls with answers, encouragement, and reminders of where students are in their application process.
+Admissions counselors regularly reach out through text messages, e-mails, and phone calls with answers, encouragement, and reminders of where students are in their application process.